iocafe/iocafe-doc/source/dev-tools/linux/200111-linux-cmake-build-notes.rst

 it can use CmakeLists.txt directly.
 The cmake version should not make much difference, the projects here do not use the new cmake features.

 Visual Studio Code or QT creator are good choices for IDE.
-I have mostly used QT creator 4.0.1, QT 5.6 and cmake for Linux builds.
+In past I have mostly used QT creator 4.0.1, QT 5.6 and cmake for Linux builds.
 To build a project, start QT creator and open CmakeLists.txt file from project’s root folder.
 QT creator is easy to set up and use, and works well.
-I appreciate easy debugging and it pointing out the build errors.
+I appreciate easy set up, debugging and it pointing out the build errors.

 Dependencies: